-The vagina contains mostly “good” bacteria and some harmful bacteria, which is normal.
-But when it becomes a problem is when the harmful bacteria outgrow the good bacteria.
+The vagina contains mostly “good” bacteria and some harmful bacteria, which is normal, but it becomes a problem when the harmful bacteria outgrow the good bacteria.

 The good bacteria that live in the vagina are called lactobacilli.
 These good guys produce lactic acid which makes the vagina slightly acidic and prevents the growth of harmful bacteria.

 The normal pH levels of the vagina are in the ranges of 3.8-4.5.
-When there are lower levels of lactobacilli bacteria in the vagina, this can cause the vagina to become less acidic, which can cause an imbalance bacteria, giving the bad bacteria a nice home to grow and thrive.
+When there are lower levels of lactobacilli bacteria in the vagina, this can cause the vagina to become less acidic, which can create an imbalance, giving the bad bacteria a nice home to grow and thrive.

 - BV can also be asymptomatic and many women don’t realize that they have it.

-- poor sexual hygiene – i.e. contamination of bacteria from feces into the vagina, not bathing after sex
+- Poor sexual hygiene – i.e. contamination of bacteria from faeces into the vagina, not bathing after sex.

 These antibiotics are typically taken twice/day for 7 days and don’t guarantee that BV won’t come back.

 In fact, approximately 30% of women whose symptoms disappear with antibiotic treatment will have a recurrence of BV within 3 months, and 50% will have a recurrence within 6 months.
 (Source: https://www.medicalnewstoday.com/articles/184622#diagnosis)